SuperValu regains top slot in supermarket league ahead of Tesco

 Lidl and Aldi were the second and third fastest growing retailers this period, with sales up 4.2 per cent and 3 per cent respectively.
 Together the discounters now command 22.5 per cent of the Irish grocery market.

-Lidl’s growth was predominantly driven by its sales in Leinster, excluding Dublin, whereas Aldi experienced a strong 12 weeks in Munster, Connaught and Ulster.
+Lidl’s growth was predominantly driven by its sales in Leinster, excluding Dublin, whereas Aldi experienced a strong 12 weeks in Munster, Connacht and Ulster.

 Overall the Irish market registered a 3.1 per cent jump in sales on last year.
 Douglas Faughnan, consumer insight director at Kantar Worldpanel, said: “Over the past 12 months Irish households have consolidated their spend, relying more heavily on their preferred retailer.”